I had Googled this very topic when I wanted to pick up a new Atelier. I was not satisfied with the answer.

 If you still don’t know what Atelier game to start with, you don’t have to commit (or part with your hard-earned money).
 You can simply enjoy a free stream so that you can get the feel for these games.

-I invite you to jump into one of my streams.
+I invite you to jump into one of my streams on YouTube.
 I’m happy to answer any questions you have about the series.
 My streams are JRPG focused and are all about cultivating a late-night talk vibe.